-I chose to set it with the crossbar on top because I wanted to have space on the bottom for accessories and maybe a couple of cubed ottomans some day!.
+I opted to set it with the crossbar on top because I wanted to have space on the bottom for accessories and maybe a couple of cubed ottomans some day!.

-I stained the wood top using a dark walnut stain.
-Again, reclaimed wood would be awesome for this project if you can get a hold of some!
+I gave the wood a quick sanding until smooth.
+I used my awesome and amazing battery operated sander which makes the job super quick, but sand paper and a little elbow grease will do the trick just as well.
+Then I stained the wood top using a dark walnut stain.
+Reclaimed wood would be awesome for this project if you can get a hold of some!
 I applied the stain with a paint brush, left it for 5 minutes and wiped the excess.
-Once it dried, I sanded the edges a bit!
+Once it dried, I sanded the edges a bit to distress it!

 Now, the only thing you will need to do is attach the top to the frame.
 I used 1 inch wood screws through the holes in the flanges.
 This is the only thing you will need a drill for!

 Share and Pin this tutorial for later!
 Let me know if you have any questions in the comments!
 I would love to see your finished product!